 Each thermal bridge contributes to the overall heat flow through the envelope.
 To minimize their impacts and to comply with energy codes, all thermal bridging needs to be viewed holistically.
-In this regard, two important principles should be remembered:

-Thermal bridging cannot be totally eliminated, only mitigated.
+In this regard, two important principles should be remembered: Thermal bridging cannot be totally eliminated, only mitigated.
 Understanding this will help designers avoid overly complicated solutions to mitigate the impact of thermal bridging.
 A more stringent energy-performance target will necessitate greater mitigation of thermal bridging at interface details.
 For NZER projects, aiming for continuous insulation in clear field assemblies is not enough to control thermal bridging.
-If interface details are left unmitigated, thermal bridging could easily account for more than 60% of the total heat flow through the opaque envelope.
+If interface details are left unmitigated, thermal bridging could easily account for more than 60% of the total heat flow through the opaque envelope2.
 This amount of heat loss could negate any improvements made to clear field assemblies.
 With these principles in mind, the best approach for mitigating thermal bridging is to determine each interface detail's contribution to the total heat flow, which varies depending on the type of building and construction.
 Having this information will allow design teams to tackle the right details that have the greatest impact.

-30%

-Interface Heat Flow

-70%

-Clear Field Heat

-Flow
+If not addressed in the early design stage, thermal bridging at interface details can be a significant proportion of the heat flow through the building envelope.

 A preliminary target for effectively mitigating thermal bridging is to keep the total heat flow contribution from interface details to 30%.
 This is a reasonable starting point for most Part 3 buildings aiming for the upper steps of the Step Code.

-Where to Focus in Design

-A simple building form and design goes a long way in reducing the envelope area and thermal bridging.
+Where to Focus in Design A simple building form and design goes a long way in reducing the envelope area and thermal bridging1.
 While mitigation is easier if the detail is absent to begin with, this is unrealistic for some projects and can limit architectural expression.
 For many, the first detail they may be drawn to are cantilevered concrete balconies.
 They feature prominently on residential buildings, which invites attention and discussion.
 However, if balconies make up a relatively small percentage of the building perimeter (< 20%), other details will likely have a bigger influence on the thermal performance of the opaque building envelope.
 Window-to-wall interfaces are an often overlooked detail, but have a big impact on thermal bridging.
 While not as obvious as balconies, they often have a bigger impact.
 Window perimeters can add up to a significant length on a building.
 Even when there is minimal thermal bridging per window, the total linear transmittance around all the windows can be significant.
 A focus on window-to-wall interfaces can provide opportunities for large gains in performance, regardless of the type of building or construction.
 For most projects, the primary focus for thermal bridging mitigation should be the window-to-wall interface.
 The priority for other thermal bridging mitigation will depend on the type of building and construction.
 On high-rise buildings, this will likely be the intermediate floor while, the at-grade and roof-to-wall interfaces will contribute more in low-rise buildings.
 Top areas of focus to reduce thermal bridging in mid-rise and high-rise residential construction